liuggio/fastest/README.md

 ## Why

-We were tired of not being able to run `paratest` with our project (big complex functional project).
+We were tired of not being able to run [paratest](https://github.com/brianium/paratest) with our project (big complex functional project).

-`parallel` is a great tool but for unit tests.
+[Parallel](https://github.com/grosser/parallel) is a great tool but not so nice for functional tests.

 There were no simple tool available for functional tests.

 Our old codebase run in 30 minutes, now in 13 minutes with 4 CPU.

-## How
+## Features

-100% written in PHP, inspired by parallel.

-There's a producer and N. consumers (one per CPU), the Queue has been developed with `PHP msg_*` functions.

-### Feature

 1. Functional tests could use a database per processor using the environment variable.
 2. Tests are randomized by default
 3. Is not coupled with PhpUnit you could run any command.
 3. Is developed in PHP with no dependencies.
 4. As input you could use a `phpunit.xml.dist` file or use pipe (see below).

+## How

+100% written in PHP, inspired by parallel.

+There's a producer and N. consumers (one per CPU), the Queue has been developed with `PHP msg_*` functions.

 ## Simple usage